 There are two main types: life insurance hybrids and annuity hybrids.

-Advantages of hybrids.
+Advantage of hybrid.
 An advantage of both life insurance and annuity hybrids is that if you never need the insurance, your heirs get back much of the money you put in.
-(As of this writing), hybrids eliminate all the unpredictability of traditional policies, discussed above.
-Hybrids are generally “one and done.”
+(As of this writing), hybrids eliminate the unpredictability of traditional policies, discussed above.

 But had you deposited $100,000 into an index fund earning a very typical 7% a year, you’d have had $386,968 at the end of 20 years.
 Your opportunity cost is the difference between these two alternatives–roughly $167,856.